 I'm concerned that radiation during a mammogram may increase my risk of thyroid cancer.
 Should I request a thyroid guard?

-Probably not, as there is little chance that a breast X-ray (mammogram) will cause thyroid cancer.
+Probably not, as there is little chance that the exposure from the radiation from breast X-ray (mammogram) will cause thyroid cancer.
 In addition, a thyroid guard could interfere with the accuracy of your mammogram.

 A thyroid guard or thyroid shield is a lead collar that wraps around your neck to block the radiation that's generated in making X-ray images.

 During an X-ray, the majority of radiation needed to create the images goes exactly where it's aimed.
 In the case of a mammogram, most radiation exposure occurs in your breast.
-But the rest of your body is often exposed to small amounts of what's called scatter radiation.
-Scatter radiation during a mammogram is often a fraction of the natural radiation you'd receive in one day.
+But the rest of your body is exposed to small amounts of what's called scatter radiation.
+Scatter radiation during a mammogram is a fraction of the natural radiation (known as background radiation) you'd receive in one day.

-One study estimated that during a mammogram, which usually involves two X-rays, a woman's thyroid is exposed to the equivalent of 30 minutes of natural radiation.
+One study estimated that during a mammogram, which involves two X-rays per breast, a woman's thyroid is exposed to the equivalent of 30 minutes of natural radiation.
 Even over many years of annual mammograms, this amount of additional radiation is considered tiny.

 Still, don't let a fear of thyroid cancer keep you from having a mammogram.
 If you choose to use a thyroid guard, many facilities have them available.
 Call ahead to make sure one is available at your facility.

-Discuss the benefits and risks of thyroid guards with your breast-imaging specialist.
-Thyroid guards can sometimes block breast tissue, making the mammogram images incomplete.
+Discuss the benefits and risks of thyroid guards with your radiologist or breast-imaging specialist.
+Thyroid guards can sometimes interfere with getting good images of the breast tissue, which could make the mammogram images incomplete.
 Thyroid guards can also distort the appearance of the mammogram.
-In these cases, the mammogram images often need to be repeated.
+In these cases, you may be called back to have additional mammogram images.

 - Schonfeld SJ, et al. Medical exposure to radiation and thyroid cancer.
 Clinical Oncology (Royal College of Radiologists).
 2011;23:244.